88 Comments

 • Horas (Time): Choose a time.

-When time is an issue and you can't get an appointment in Lima, another option is to get your ficha at one of the Interpol offices in the provinces, where usually appointments are readily available.
+So, if you want to get your Ficha de Canje at the Lima office, you may need to spend a few hours between 08.00 am and 12.00 pm at your computer trying to snag an appointment.
+Good luck.
+When time is an issue and you can’t get an appointment in Lima, another option is to obtain your Ficha at one of the Interpol offices in the provinces, where appointments are generally much easier to secure.

 Interpol Visit

-On the day of your Interpol appointment, arrive at the office 15 to 30 minutes early with all required documents and without accompanying persons (only handicapped persons are allowed to enter the office with one adult for support).
+On the day of your Interpol appointment, arrive at the office 15 to 30 minutes early with all required documents and without accompanying persons (only individuals with disabilities may enter with one adult for assistance).

-Especially in Lima, the situation in front of the office sometimes seems chaotic.
-However, the staff is usually friendly and helpful; some English is spoken; the process is quite organized.
+Especially in Lima, the situation in front of the office can sometimes appear chaotic.
+However, the staff is usually friendly and helpful; some English is spoken; the process is fairly well organized.

-So, when you arrive at the Interpol office just proceed to the gate, where a guard checks your appointment confirmation and hands you the form you have to fill in.
-You are then directed to the waiting area.
-In Lima (the process in the provinces may be different) just sit down on the first free seat and move one seat forward each time the first person gets up to proceed to an officer.
-Once it's your turn, hand in your documents.
+When you arrive at the Interpol office, go straight to the gate, where a guard will check your appointment confirmation and hand you a form to fill out.
+You will then be directed to the waiting area.
+In Lima (the process in the provinces may differ), simply take the first available seat and move forward one seat each time the person at the front proceeds to an officer.
+Once it’s your turn, hand over your documents.

-The officer quickly checks your documents and then sends you to get a photo taken.
-After that, you are sent to have your teeth visually examined.
-And then your fingerprints are taken.
-That's it.
+The officer will quickly review your paperwork and then send you to have your photo taken.
+After that, you’ll undergo a brief visual check of your teeth, and then your fingerprints will be taken.
+That’s it.

-While for many months the check Interpol does before issuing the Ficha de Canje Internacional took an hour or so and you could pick up the document later on the same day, the Ficha is now issued immediately.
-So no waiting and returning later anymore.
+For many months, the background check performed by Interpol before issuing the Ficha de Canje Internacional took an hour or more, and you had to return later that same day to pick it up.
+Now, however, the Ficha is issued immediately, so no more waiting or returning.

-US, Canadian and Austrialian passport holders be aware that especially in some Interpol offices in the provinces you might be sent to the postal office nearby during the appointment to send the documentation for an additional check to the US, Canada, Australia and then return with the receipt before getting their Ficha.
+US, Canadian and Austrialian passport holders Be aware that in some provincial Interpol offices you may be sent to the nearby post office during your appointment to send your documentation for an additional check to the US, Canada, or Australia, and then return with the receipt before receiving your Ficha.
+However, if you already present a copy of your criminal record check from your home country with Apostille and translation, some Interpol offices accept this instead, meaning you may no longer need the money order or the additional mailing step.

 With the Ficha in hand, you now can start your temporary or resident visa application process.